École nationale supérieure d'arts de Paris-Cergy

 The École nationale supérieure d'arts de Paris Cergy is a National public school of art and design established in Cergy-Pontoise.
-It is one of the 5 National Art school in France, run by the French Ministry of Culture (France).
+It is one of the five National Art schools in France, run by the French Ministry of Culture (France).
 Recognized as France's second best graduate school of arts, it delivers the DNSEP, Master's degree of Fine Arts, as well as Post Masters.
 It presents itself as a "laboratory for contemporary art" around dance studios, film, sound, video, painting, photography, drawing, writing, and multimedia.